aspose-words/Aspose.Words-Documentation/net/getting-started/features/supported-features-on-document-save/save-in-the-flatopc-ooxml-document-xml-format/footnotes-and-endnote-features-supported-on-flatopc-export/_index.md

 ﻿---
-title: Footnotes and Endnote Features Supported on FlatOPC Export
+title: Footnotes and Endnote Features Supported on FlatOPC Export – Aspose.Words for .NET
+articleTitle: Footnotes and Endnote Features Supported on FlatOPC Export
+linktitle: Footnotes and Endnote Features Supported on FlatOPC Export
 description: "Aspose.Words for .NET allows you to work with text footnote and endnote supported when saving to FlatOPC – XML format."
 type: docs
 weight: 60